 To begin, parallelize the walls and tiles using a chisel or a knife.
 Tap the tool on the wall with a hammer to separate the tiles.
 You may need to peel it off in two or three places if it’s securely stuck.
 You can use an air chisel to loosen the tiles if they break instead of loosening.

-While removing wall tiles, you may require some assistance.
+While removing tiles from plasterboard, you may require some assistance.
 As soon as the tiles hit the ground, they break.
 You’ll need someone else to grab them for you.
 Because the first tile is more difficult to remove than the others, it will take longer.

 After removing the first tile, hit the next tile on the exposed edge.
 However, be cautious towards the edges since the till can easily chip.